 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-A. M. Appraisals is prepared to reply to any inquiries you might have about appraisals or real estate in West Columbia and Lexington County.
+A. M. Appraisals is always willing to reply to any inquiries you might have about appraisals or real estate in Lexington County.

 Got a Question?